-Twenty-two former members of the Dallas Cowboys professional football team organization and one current member, Jerry Jones, have been voted into the Pro Football Hall of Fame.
-They include former head coach Tom Landry, former president and general manager Tex Schramm and storied players like former quarterback Roger Staubach.
+Twenty-three former members of the Dallas Cowboys professional football team organization and one current member, Jerry Jones, have been voted into the Pro Football Hall of Fame.
+They include former head coach Tom Landry, former president and general manager Tex Schramm, and storied players like former quarterback Roger Staubach.

 The Cowboys' 23rd Honoree

-Jones' business savvy and ability to pick superb coaches led the team to three Super Bowl wins in the 1990s (1993, 1994, 1995), the first since Cowboys Super Bowl victories in 1978 and 1972.
+Jones' business savvy and ability to pick superb coaches led the team to three Super Bowl wins in the 1990s (1993, 1994, 1995), the first since Cowboys Super Bowl victories in 1972 and 1978.
 After the Pittsburg Steelers with six Super Bowl wins, Dallas is second with five victories.
-The Cowboys share the honor with the New England Patriots (five) and the San Francisco 49ers (five).
+The Cowboys share the honor of five wins with the New England Patriots and the San Francisco 49ers.

-In 1996, he and the NFL reached an agreement that made it possible for the Cowboys and other NFL teams to secure their own lucrative licensing deals.
+In 1996, Jones and the NFL reached an agreement that made it possible for the Cowboys and other NFL teams to secure their own lucrative licensing deals.

 Dallas Cowboys in the Pro Football Hall of Fame